PythonRSAS/pythonrsas.github.io/_posts/2021-12-28-1-SAS-macro-variable-like-in-Python.md

 tag : Learning Python and SAS
 category: "python for sas"
 title: "SAS macro variable like in Python"
-description: drawing analogies between Python and SAS
+description: drawing analogies between Python function arguments and SAS macro variables
 author: Sarah Chen
 image: images/posts/photos/IMG-0683.JPG

 ---
 We have a lot of code in SAS at work.
 I often need to work in Python, R and SAS all together between projects in the same day.

+Python functions are a lot like SAS macros.
+What is the analogy to SAS macro variable in Python?

 ## SAS Macro variable like in Python
 There are three ways to enter arguments to a Python function, which are similar to SAS macro variable for SAS functions.